Testing your app

 Data testing

 A YAML file can be uploaded instead of a State ID image to trigger different behaviors.
-You will upload this text file for the front and back for the State ID.
-The YAML file can be used to simulate the reading of certain attributes from the State ID.
+You will upload the same YAML file for the front and back of the State ID, and also the selfie (if that field appears).
+Different YAML files can be used to simulate the reading of certain attributes from the State ID or selfie.
 Here is an example YAML file that does that:

 document: